Mass Planner has been shut down.

 However, the perspective now is quality over quantity, as the engagement that is left is guaranteed to be user activity.

-If this doesn’t quite cut it, there are plenty of Mass Planner alternatives out there to turn to.
+If this doesn’t quite cut it, there are plenty of alternatives for Mass Planner out there to turn to.